 Create official version

 The Create official version action stamps the page as a named, semantically versioned milestone.
-It is Aura’s own concept, separate from Confluence’s built-in version history: Confluence numbers every save, while an official version is only created when a workflow deliberately marks one.
+It is a concept owned by Aura Workflows, separate from Confluence’s built-in version history: Confluence numbers every save, while an official version is only created when a workflow deliberately marks one.
 Most teams use it to record “this is the version that just passed review”, so a Published state is the natural place to put it.

 The action carries a single field, Increase by, with three options: Major (1.0.0 -> 2.0.0), Minor (1.0.0 -> 1.1.0), and Patch (1.0.0 -> 1.0.1).
 Each entry into the state increments the chosen component of the version number and zeroes the components below it.
 A workflow that stamps a major bump on every approved publish, then a patch bump on a lighter “republish” state, ends up with a clean history of large and small revisions without any per-page bookkeeping.

-The trade-off is that the action increments on every entry, not only on the first one.
-A state that gets re-entered — for example, a Published state that an On page edit event sends back through review and that approval pushes back into Published — bumps the version every time.
+The action increments on every entry to the state, not only on the first one.
+A state that gets re-entered (for example, a Published state that an On page edit event sends back through review and that approval pushes back into Published) bumps the version every time.
 This is usually the desired behavior, since each re-entry represents a fresh round of approval, but it does mean a workflow that loops between two states without semantic significance will accumulate version numbers that don’t reflect real revisions.

 For the broader execution model and the other action types, see the Actions overview.